hrand1005/raspberry-pi-pico-2/README.md

 - If you want to know more about the boot sequence before your defined bootloader is identified/selected/executed, see rp2350 datasheet section 5.2.

+- If you poke around the SDK, or disassemble example programs built with the sdk (as I have), you will probably see some writes to addresses that don't map to any registers.
+These may be offests of a known register to perform an atomic write.
+For more information, see the rp2350 datasheet section 2.1.3.

 ## External Resources

 - [Getting Started MicroPython Tutorial](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico)